ts-azure-services/drift-primer/main-content/train_model.md

 scripts create a formal pipeline for this process.
 A pipeline is particularly helpful when one wants to standardize a repeatable process.
 Often, before training, one would need to marry multiple data inputs, do some amount of data cleaning and transformation and then have processes after training to register datasets and models in the system.
 Keeping this consistent between training runs is critical.

+### Model Stages
+1. `Baseline Dataset` - this is the raw dataset that is uploaded into the system.
+2. `Transform Data` - this is small python script to add bin functions for the `MonthlyCharges` and the `Tenure` column.
+3. `Create a train/test split` - this step in the pipeline breaks out the transformed dataset into a train/test split of 0.9/0.1.
+4. `Churn Classification` - this step is the most time-consuming step and takes the training data as input and automatically runs through both feature engineering and training.
+In the Studio experience, double-clicking on this step yields the models generated, and their respective details.
+5. `Register the Best Model` - this final step registers the best model in the `Models` section.
 ![training_process](./imgs/training_process.jpg)

 Registration of artifacts through the training process is also a best practice to ensure lineage of data, and reproducability of the